 To summarize, a div tag creates a block-level element while a <span> tag wraps around an inline element.
 Despite their differences, both are used to group like elements for structural and/or styling purposes.

-Let’s now look at a couple examples of span and div that demonstrate their differences and applications.
+Now, let's take a look at a few examples of span vs div that demonstrate their differences and applications.

 Here's an instance of two <div> tags, followed by two <span> tags.
-I've applied a unique background color to each element to show their size — ;notice how divs take the entire width of the page while span tags only take up the space of their content.
-Also, each div adds a line break after its content, but the span elements do not.
+I've applied a unique background color to each element to show their size — notice how divs take the entire page width while span tags only take up the space of their content.
+Additionally, each div adds a line break after its content, but this isn't the case for span elements.

 Given the convenience of span and div, it's tempting to use these tags any time you want to add a new page element — for instance, using a <div> tag instead of a <p> tag.
-However, it's actually considered a best practice in web development to limit their use as much as possible.
+But think twice before you do that.
+In fact, it's wise to limit their use as much as possible.

-Why would that be?
-Span and div are "generic" elements, which means that neither element conveys meaning about the content it contains or its purpose.
-You could put a lot of things inside a <div> or a <span> tag, but it's not clear from the tag itself what the purpose of the element is or the content inside.
+Wondering why?
+Well, because span and div are "generic" elements, neither conveys meaning about the content it contains or its purpose.
+You could put many things inside a <div> or a <span> tag, but it's unclear from the tag itself what the purpose of the element is or the content inside.

 div and span: Know the Difference